braintree/braintree_ios/Braintree/Data/README.md

 ## Overview

-`BTData` is our advanced fraud solution that is powered by Kount.
-This class enables you to collect device data and correlate it with a session identifier, which is also shared with your server.
+`Braintree/data` is our advanced fraud solution that is powered by `BTData` and Kount.
+This system enables you to collect device data and correlate it with a session identifier on your server.

 By default, we suggest you utilize the default merchant credentials embedded in `[BTData defaultDataForEnvironment:delegate]`.

 For direct Fraud Integration, please see [our documentation](https://www.braintreepayments.com/docs/general/fraud_tools#direct_fraud_tool_integration) or [contact our accounts team](accounts@braintreepayments.com).

+**Note:** Use of `Braintree/data` and `BTData` is optional.
+Since `Braintree/data` contains references to Apple's IDFA, including it in your app may impact your App Store submission review process.

 ### Usage

+First, add `pod "Braintree/data"` to your `Podfile`.

 #### Default